bigfix/developer.bigfix.com/site/pages/action-script/guide/action_statuses.md

 title: Action Status Messages
 ---

-Actions might report the following statuses back up to the BigFix Server while processing on the client:
+Actions might report the following statuses back to the BigFix Server while processing on the client:

 <dl>
    <dt>**Not Reported**</dt>
    <dd>No report on this action yet.
 No report has yet been received from the endpoint for the action taken.
 We cannot confirm if the action has been propagated, mirrored, gathered, processed, or reported until this status changes to something else.</dd>
    <dt>**Fixed**</dt>
    <dd>The action executed successfully.
-The BigFix Client has run the action and the relevance is now false (meaning that not only did the action run, but it fixed the issue).</dd>
+The BigFix Client has run the action and the relevance is now false (meaning that the action ran and fixed the issue).</dd>
    <dt>**Running**</dt>
    <dd>The action is currently running.</dd>
    <dt>**Evaluating**</dt>
    <dd>Evaluating relevance and action constraints.
-The BigFix Client has received the action targeted at it and will evaluate the action to see if it is time to run, the issue is still relevant, etc.</dd>
+The BigFix Client has received the action targeted at it and will evaluate the action to see if it is time to run, the issue is still relevant, and so on.</dd>
    <dt>**Completed**</dt>
    <dd>The action has completed and no other actions are required.</dd>
    <dt>**Failed**</dt>